-Paradoxically, he only excluding word or adjective that exists is "unique".
-To say "unique" means that there is no other equal.
+Paradoxically, "unique" is the only excluding word or adjective.
+"Unique" means that there is no other equal.
 Throughout history, this adjective has been applied to denote singularity, exclusivity, prestige, rarity.

 What happens when we use "unique" applied to person?
-Some time ago I wrote a post on this blog entitled "What makes you a unique person".
-There explained the need that we have other people to promote this uniqueness.
+Some time ago I wrote a post on this blog entitled "What makes you unique".
+There I explained the need that we have to promote this uniqueness.

-"Today I want you to see three ways to treat the"uniqueness"in the management of your personal brand: The USP, the SMP and the value proposition.
-If you have little time, Here is a one minute video-summary:
+"Today I want you to check three ways to treat "uniqueness"in your personal brand management (personal branding): The USP, the SMP and the value proposition.
+If you have little time, here is a one minute video-summary (in Spanish):

 The USP or unique selling proposition

-Any Publisher that claims to be it can remember the USP (Unique Selling Proposition) in the years 50 by the great Rosser Reeves, the Ted Bates Agency.
+Any ad person that claims to be it should remember the USP (Unique Selling Proposition) created in the 50 's by the great Rosser Reeves, from the Ted Bates Agency.
 The unique selling proposition was a commitment of effort and differentiation for brands.
-With a good USP followed by a good investment, the advertising and distribution, success for brands was guaranteed.
+With a good USP followed by a good investment in advertising and distribution, brand success was guaranteed.

-In this example of Colgate, Reeves compared directly with Colgate competition to create a unique selling proposition.
+In this Colgate example, Reeves compared directly Colgate with its competition to create a unique selling proposition.

 The SMP or "unshakable value" proposal

-Times are changing, and years later, in the Decade of the 80, the Saatchi brothers They slightly modified the concept, creating the SMP (Single Minded Proposition).
-The SMP was more looking for the singularity, Although it was not only, a matter of preference, more emotional than rational.
+Times are changing, and years later, in the Decade of the 80, the Saatchi brothers slightly modified the concept, creating the SMP (Single Minded Proposition).
+The SMP was more looking for the singularity, although it was not "unique", a matter of preference, more emotional than rational.

-For example, the campaign for British Airways signed with "Favorite air line of the world", whose spot of 1987 won several international awards:
+For example, the campaign for British Airways signed with "The World's Favourite Airline", whose 1987 TV commercial won several international awards:

-If this campaign had signed Rosser Reeves, possibly the announcement had been plagued with text comparing international flights booked British Airways with other airlines, their prices, on board services, punctuality statistics…
+If this campaign had been signed by Rosser Reeves, possibly the announcement had been plagued with text comparing international flights booked British Airways with other airlines, their prices, on board services, punctuality statistics…

-The comparison in the SMP is still, but it appears more as a singularity (emotional) not as a rational choice.
+The SMP comparison SMP is still there, but it appears more as a singularity (emotional) not as a rational choice.

-It was Michael Lanning the creator of the Value Proposition (the value proposition), already about the 90, Although his book dates of 1998.
-Lanning prepends the contribution of value to the client as a key element of choice.
+It was Michael Lanning the creator of the Value Proposition (TVP), about the 90, although his book dates of 1998.
+Lanning puts the customer's value contribution first as a key element of choice.

-10 years later, Alexander Osterwalder and Yves Pigneur they placed the value proposition in the center of its business model canvas.
-The same authors published "Designing value proposition" (Deusto, 2015).
-There the value proposition they tried to satisfy the profits or problems (gains & pains) consumer.
+10 years later, Alexander Osterwalder and Yves Pigneur placed the Value Proposition in the center of their Business Model Canvas.
+The same authors published "Value Proposition Design" (Wiley John + Sons, 2015).
+There, the value proposition was used to satisfy gains or problems (gains & pains) of consumers.